Web Update Wizard - FAQ

 Top

 Depends on the firewall!
-The Web Update Wizard uses port 80 exclusively, which is the standard http port.
+The Software Update Wizard uses port 80 exclusively, which is the standard http port.
 Most software firewalls contain rules which filter access on a per-application basis.
 Generally the firewall will prompt when a new application tries to use a port and the user can either create a rule which permits or denies access to the port.
 No update component in the world is going to operate any differently as far as firewalls are concerned - the component would need to be able to programmatically edit the rules list of every firewall known to man (and woman!), which would both be impossible and would also be perceived by users as a massive security risk.
 If you want update over the web then your customers will have to accept, and should be used to, their firewalls prompting them for rules.

 Top